-Any student who submits every homework and get a 70 % score (or higher) on each textbook homework receives a 2.0 point bonus on the final grade for the class. (score is 1.7 points if only one assignment is below 70 %).
+Any student who submits every homework (including THWs not graded) and get a 70 % score (or higher) on all graded textbook homework receives a 2.0 point bonus on the final grade for the class. (score is 1.7 points if only one assignment is below 70 %).
 A student who averages over 75 % gets a 1.5 % bonus on final grade for class.
-Students can get either 2 % bonus or 1.5 % bonus (not both)
+Students can get either 2.0 %, 1.7 % or 1.5 %.

-H) Laboratory work (for lab classes only)

-You need a separate Laboratory composition-style notebook (just like your practice notebook).
+H) Laboratory Notebook (only for lab classes,... not for physics 10 or physics 50)

 Laboratory experience is critical for any person entering a scientific or technical field.
 All lab reports should be written by each individual student even if the lab is done with other students.
 Lab reports will emphasize error analyses; an experiment without error analysis is essentially worthless.
 You will be taught how to do proper error analysis using a variety of techniques.

-Students must be ontime for lab.
+Students must be onlime for lab.
 If you are late then you lose points proportionately for the time you are late.
 You are not allowed to receive credit for a lab if you are more than 30 minutes late.

 Students are only allowed a certain number of latenesses and absences.
 (See below).

 Each lab that is missed results in a 5 % deduction of the grade of the lab part of the class and counts toward the total number of absences in the class.